Inclusion Plan

 Key Performance Indicator IV: Develop a culture based on intellectual curiosity and inclusiveness (research paradigms, theoretical perspectives, etc.)

-• Showcase student and faculty research projects related to DEIB online and in Stauffer-Flint and Dole Development Center halls.
+• Showcase student and faculty research projects online and in Stauffer-Flint and Dole Development Center halls.

 • Collaborate with programs and centers, including International Studies, the Global Health Initiative, Haskell University, HBCUs, minority-owned businesses, and publications for research and creative work.

-• Continuing working with and reward community-based participatory research (CBPR) projects focused on working with underrepresented populations.
+• Continuing working with and rewarding community-based participatory research (CBPR) projects focused on working with underrepresented populations.

 • Expand our research collaboration to other areas of the globe to communities in need of our expertise through Memoranda of Understanding and Agreements.